cort-of-keo/DS-dice/README.md

 Follow this
 [guide](https://docs.owlbear.rodeo/extensions/tutorial-hello-world/install-your-extension)
-and use this [manifest link](https://ds-dice.onrender.com/manifest.json) to install then extension in Owlbear.
+and use this [manifest link](https://ds-dice.onrender.com/manifest.json) to install the extension in Owlbear.

 ## How it Works